ayushichoudhary-19/ayushichoudhary-19/README.md

 <!-- 🔗 To know more about me, you can check out my <a href="https://ayushichoudhary-19.github.io/myportfolio">
 **Portfolio Website** </a> -->
-### Check out my projects and open source contributions
+### Check out my projects and open-source contributions
 🔗 **Here** : https://ayushichoudhary-19.github.io/Projects/

 </p>